A recent testimonial:

 Bill Clark

 Bill Clark, a Singer-Songwriter born/raised in Louisville, Ky., played in his first 7-member band in 1966.
 Enjoys writing and co-writing with others over the years, mainly in the Americana style, sometimes featuring 3 part harmonies.
 The first album was released in 1976 and was called “Down to Earth with Country Folk”.
 One of the tunes on the album (co-written with John Gage), Eminor Blues, was chosen by the Louisville Ky. radio station WLRS as one of a handful of original tunes to be featured on their first album featuring regional songwriters.
 Another original song co-written with Floyd Knobs and recorded by his band Buffalo Squeeze, “Buying a Heartache on the Lay Awake Plan” was chosen in 1981 to lead off another album of regional songwriters for radio station WLRS.
 All songs were recorded live at the Phoenix Hill Tavern in Louisville, Ky.
 Bill comes from a musical family.
 From one brother (Mickey Clark), who wrote songs for the likes of the Oak Ridge Boys and Tompall Glaser, to another brother (Del Clark), whose band, Stonehenge, opened for the Grateful Dead in 1967.
 All 3 of the Clark Brothers performed together and even followed the band Marilyn Manson at the Mangy Moose Saloon in Jackson Hole, Wyoming in 1999.
 Bill has enjoyed his many years performing in various capacities on stage, TV, and radio.
 Some of the highlights of performing were opening for John Hartford, Merle Travis, and David Allan Coe, and being on the bill with Chet Atkins and Billy Ed Wheeler in Gravel Switch, Ky. at Penn’s Store (The Great Outhouse Blowout) in 1994.
-In his 57th year of performing, and nearly as many years writing songs, he still has plenty “left in the tank” with his latest tune about online dating “I Think I Like You” which may cause the listener to smile or even…laugh out loud.
-(RIP Floyd Knobs aka Vince Callahan).
+In his 60th year of performing, and nearly as many years writing songs, he still has plenty “left in the tank” with his latest tune about online dating “I Think I Like You” which may cause the listener to smile or even…laugh out loud.
+The latest CD "Through the Years" can be found on all major platforms.
+From Corporate to Honky Tonks, The Route 15 Band is equipped to handle all the above, and then some.

 A long-time drummer on the Louisville scene, Tom Hardy has enjoyed the stage with The Juggernaut Jug Band, rhythm and blues group Backstreets, blues guitarist/vocalist Brian Curella, jazz legends Jeff Sherman, Helen Humes and Jimmy Raney, just to name a few.

 Eli and the Clark family go way back to the 1970's, when he traveled the countryside with singer-songwriter, Mickey Clark and the Blue Norther.
 There's been plenty of music throughout, from a fender telecaster to his main instrument, pedal steel.
-The latest member to join Route 15 in 2025.
+It is rare in our location to find a solid pedal steel player.
+During the heyday of the Laurel Canyon music movement, pedal steel guitar led the way.
+From Sneaky Pete to Buddy Emmons, The Eagles, Linda Ronstadt, and others.
+Laurel Canyon all the way.

 Sign up to hear about upcoming shows and events.